Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 All A-Class Saloons come with two screens, one for the instruments – replacing the conventional analogue binnacle – and one for the infotainment.
 But what size they are depends on your trim choice, with SE, Sport, Sport Executive, AMG Line Executive getting a rather modest-looking 7-inch instrument display.

 AMG Line Premium and Premium Plus cars, meanwhile, get the larger 10.25-inch digital display with high definition graphics.
-The basic models also get a 7-inch central screen while Sport Executive, AMG Line Executive, AMG Line Premium and AMG Line Premium Plus have a 10.25-inch screen.
+The basic models also get a 7-inch central screen, while Sport Executive, AMG Line Executive, AMG Line Premium and AMG Line Premium Plus have a 10.25-inch screen.
 Really, you want the bigger screens in order for the cabin design to look its best.

-There’s no difference in cabin space between the A-Class hatchback and saloon according to Mercedes-Benz’s numbers, but in practice headroom is slightly more limited in the rear of the saloon thanks to the more rakish slope of the rear window.
+There’s no difference in cabin space between the A-Class hatchback and saloon according to Mercedes-Benz’s numbers, but in practice, headroom is slightly more limited in the rear of the saloon thanks to the more rakish slope of the rear window.

 Even if that’s not an issue, then the perception of space is a bit less back there, because of the proximity of the window in comparison to its hatchback relation.
 It is fine for kids but a squeeze for taller adults.

-The third middle seat’s a bit of an afterthought, like every car in this class size in truth.
-Two Isofix child seat mounts are fitted on the outer rear seats, which fold in a useful 40/20/40 split, to allow longer loads from the boot.
+The third middle seat’s a bit of an afterthought, like every car in this class size, in truth.
+Two Isofix child seat mounts are fitted on the outer rear seats, which fold in a useful 40/20/40 split, to allow longer loads from the boot

-The boot itself is a decent size, the saloon gaining volume over the hatchback, with 405 litres in the petrols, 410 litres in the diesels and 345 litres if you’ve opted for the plug-in hybrid
+The boot itself is a decent size, the saloon gaining volume over the hatchback, with 405 litres in the petrols, 410 litres in the diesels and 345 litres if you’ve opted for the plug-in hybrid.

 It might be around 40 litres bigger than the hatchback on paper, but losing the hatchback opening for the narrower saloon bootlid does make getting bulkier things in more tricky.
 You’ll not, for example, be able to pop the rear seats down and chuck an old fridge in the back to take to the tip, but then, that’s not something you’ll be doing every day.

 Oddment storage around the interior is good, with plenty of door bins, cubbies and cup holders for you to lose your car detritus.
-The A-Class Saloon is reasonably practical for a car this size, if not quite as accommodating for both luggage and passengers as its hatchback relation.
+The A-Class Saloon is reasonably practical for a car this size, if not quite as accommodating for both luggage and passengers as its hatchback sibling.

 In terms of exterior dimensions, the Mercedes A-Class Saloon is 4,519mm long, 1,796mm wide and 1,446mm tall.
 That makes it 130mm longer than the A-Class hatchback, but 140mm shorter than the CLA.